alphanodes/additionals/docs/manual.rst

 User section
 ----------------

-In case you want to use a SPAM protection for the user registration page you can activate a reCaptcha function in this area.
+In case you want to use a SPAM protection for the user registration page you can activate a Captcha function in this area.
-We use the simple and flexible spam protection solution for Rails applications called ``invisible_captcha`` for it.
+We use the simple and flexible SPAM protection solution for Rails applications called ``invisible_captcha`` for it.

+.. note:: CAPTCHA is short for ``Completely Automated Public Turing test to tell Computers and Humans Apart``.
+It is a type of test to determine whether or not the user is human.

 Macros section
 --------------